Choosing Between A New and Used Steinway Piano

 While time takes a toll on all organic materials, the very nature of piano design makes it particularly susceptible to aging.
-Unlike string instruments, the percussive nature of the piano induces lots of wear-and-tear.
+Unlike other stringed instruments, the percussive nature of the piano induces lots of wear-and-tear.
 This erosion comes from three things:

 - Tension: The piano produces sound thanks to the tension inherent in its design.
-The strings continuously bear down on the bridges and soundboard – pushing downward with up to 24 tons of force.
-Time forces the soundboard downwards – resulting in loss of crown and bearing.
-These terms describe the height of the string at the bridge relative to the rest of the string.
-Without bearing – the vibrations of the string can’t transmit through the bridges and soundboard.
-The tone, sustain, and volume all suffer.
+The strings continuously bear down on the bridges and soundboard – constantly pushing downward with about 720 lbs of pressure—the average weight of about 3 NFL linebackers standing on the soundboard for life!
+This pressure over the years forces the soundboard downwards – resulting in loss of crown and bearing.
+(These terms describe the height of the string at the bridge relative to the rest of the string.)

 - Wear: Wear is a function of actual playing time – which will vary between users.
 Think of the differences between a middle school chorus room piano and one that holds pictures in a living room.
 All piano parts have an impact on the overall sound and performance of the instrument.
 Some pianos have over 50 parts per key – which could mean up to 12,000 total parts in some.
 Over time, hammers compress and become hardened, pin blocks loosen from tunings, and hundreds of key parts become looser and worn with use.
 Soundboards often develop cracks (though not always catastrophically).